Cyrilvallez/Image-manipulation-detection/README.md

 # Image manipulation detection

-A library for image manipulation detection.
+A library for benchmarking of image manipulation detection.
 This supports 3 classes of algorithms :

 - Perceptual hashing methods (fast and simple methods designed for image forensics).
 The following algorithms are implemented in `hashing/imagehash.py` (taken and modified from [here](https://github.com/JohannesBuchner/imagehash)):
     - Average Hash